samcarter/ltx-talk/README.md

 ## NOTICE

-This is a *development draft*: the exact nature of what might be released, including almost all features and the name the class, is still open.
+This class is _highly_ experimental, and changes may occur to almost all interfaces.
+Development is focussed on tagging/functionality as the primary driver; as such, support for design aspects is likely to be lower priority.

 ## Description